Logo

 Trevor Francis ended his first season with 15 goals from just 22 games.

-Trevor Francis negotiated a secondment from Birmingham in 1978 to play for the Detroit Express in the North American Soccer League, where he scored 22 goals in 19 league matches and was named to the NASL first XI alongside Franz Beckenbauer and Giorgio Chinaglia before returning home to the Midlands.
+Trevor Francis negotiated a loan from Birmingham in 1978 to play for the Detroit Express in the North American Soccer League, where he scored 22 goals in 19 league matches and was named to the NASL first XI alongside Franz Beckenbauer and Giorgio Chinaglia before returning home to the Midlands.

 Trevor Francis had already begun to sprint into position, but even so he had to increase his pace in order to reach the cross as it dropped, and ended up throwing himself low at the ball.